Burn Injury Attorney

 - First-Degree: these are the least severe types of burns someone can receive.
 First-degree burns are generally characterized by mild to moderate pain in the burned area, and redness of the skin.
 Sunburn, wet or dry heat such as scalds from steam or liquids, coming into contact with a hot surface, and mild chemical burns, and friction burns, such as rug burn, can all cause first-degree burns.
 These are usually treated by applying cool water or cold compresses to the afflicted area, and covering with a loose bandage or gauze if needed.

 - Second-Degree: these types are generally more severe than first-degree, but they can range in severity from mild blistering to blistering covering large areas of the body, or raw areas of skin where several layers have been removed.
-Second-degree burns come in two categories; superficial second-degree burns, and deep partial thickness burns.
+Second-degree burns come in two categories; superficial second-degree burns, and deep partial-thickness burns.
 Superficial second-degree burns are the less severe of the two.
 Blisters may form and the burn will be painful to the touch.
 With superficial second-degree burns, only part of the dermis, the second layer of skin, has been damaged.
 Generally, these types of burns do not tend to leave permanent scarring, as any damage incurred has not gone deep enough into the soft tissue.
-Deep partial thickness burns, however, are more severe.
+Deep partial-thickness burns, however, are more severe.
 These tend to have lasting scarring, as the heat or other means of burning the area has penetrated further, damaging more of the tissue.
 Second-degree burns are generally treated with cool water, pain relievers, and bandages or loose gauze.
 However, because these can become open wounds, an infection may set in.
 Doctors or other healthcare professionals will treat an infected burn wound with the appropriate medications.

-- Third-Degree: these are one of the most severe types of burns.
+- Third-Degree: these are some of the most severe types of burns.
 When someone has received a third-degree burn, heat, electricity, radiation, or some other type of agent has penetrated two layers of skin.
-Otherwise known as full thickness burns, third-degree burns generally do not hurt because nerve endings have been damaged or destroyed.
+Otherwise known as full-thickness burns, third-degree burns generally do not hurt because nerve endings have been damaged or destroyed.
 Third-degree burns do not blister, but instead take on a waxy appearance, with a white, yellow, brown, or black appearance.
 Some third-degree burns may also be charred, depending on the amount of heat and manner in which the person was burned.
 Electrical burns, burns caused by hot oil spills, and fires, such as motor vehicle accidents and fires that occur in buildings or residences can all cause third-degree burns.
 Because of the extent of the damage, skin grafts are often required, and range of motion and sensation can be greatly reduced.
 Amputation may also be necessary.
 Medical attention is always necessary when someone has suffered a third-degree burn, as they are at greater risk for infection, blood loss, and shock.

 - Fourth-Degree: this is the most severe type of burn.
 All soft tissue, including all layers of skin, muscles, tendons, and ligaments are burned, as well as bone tissue.
 Fourth-degree burns are life-threatening, if not fatal, and always require excision of the burned tissue, if not amputation, depending on location and how much of the body was affected.
 People who suffer fourth-degree burns may be trapped in vehicle or building fires and cannot escape.
-Other ways someone can receive a fourth-degree burn is through a workplace accident, especially if they work with highly flammable or unstable materials, like gases, incendiaries, and chemicals.
+Another way someone can receive a fourth-degree burn is through a workplace accident, especially if they work with highly flammable or unstable materials, like gases, incendiaries, and chemicals.

 Treatment for Burn Injuries